ibm-cloud-docs/cis/cis-cli-plugin.md

 :   To briefly describe the rule.

 `--paused`
 :   Indicates whether the rule is active or not.
 Valid values are `on` and `off`.
-Default value is `off`.
+The default value is `off`.

 `--products`
 :   The list of security products to be bypassed.
 Valid values are `zoneLockdown`, `uaBlock`, `bic`, `hot`, `securityLevel`, `rateLimit`, and `waf`.